header logo

 Best attacking midfielder Bobby Charlton

-Bobby Charlton's fantastic career at United, which lasted no less than 17 years, saw him score a club record 199 League goals in 606 appearances.
-On top of that, he is United's most capped player and his 49 goals make him England's top scorer of all time with Gary Lineker just one goal behind.
-Such was his great popularity that a remarkable crowd of 60, 538 turned out to pay tribute to their hero at his testimonial match against Celtic in 1972.
-Bobby Charlton will be remembered not only as a great footballer but also as a great sportsman.
+Bobby Charlton's fantastic career at United, which lasted at least 17 years, saw him score a club-record 199 league goals in 606 appearances.
+On top of that, he was United's most capped player, and his 49 goals made him England's top scorer of all time, with Gary Lineker just one goal behind.

 4. Denis Law (period 1962-1973)